T-450/cleanroom-implementation-with-agents/README.md

 # Clean Room Implementation with AI Agents

-This repository documents a complete methodology for implementing enterprise-scale software systems using **clean room engineering** principles combined with **AI agent orchestration**.
+This repository documents a complete methodology for implementing **clean room engineering** principles combined with **AI agents**.
 The approach enables organizations to recreate complex legacy systems without accessing the original source code, maintaining full legal defensibility while leveraging autonomous AI agents for accelerated development.

 ## What is Clean Room Implementation?